cowboysdude/Under_Cabinet/README.md

 ## 5v or 12v?

 I use 5v for most my projects for one simple reason.... they do not get hot.
 12v can get hot, the wiring can get hot.
 Just proceed and please be careful.
+Also remember that if using 12v your wiring will be different and you'll need a 'buck' converter to get down to 5v.
+You'll have to do the math and figure that all out yourself :).

 ## Power Supply